Introduction

 bucks since nothing worked and most all of the pins were either missing

-edge connector and pins as well as replacing all the targets, pop bumpers, new
+connector and pins as well as replacing all the targets, pop bumpers,

 this game virtually every week and never get tired of it.
 I have